Accessible Customer Service Plan

 Staff be trained on policies, practices and procedure that affect the way services are provided to people with disabilities.
 Staff will also be trained when changes are made to our accessible customer service plan.

-We welcome your comments and customers who wish to provide feedback on the way the Kirkton Veterinary Clinic, St. Marys Veterinary Clinic, and Perth Veterinary Services provides goods and services to people with disabilities can provide feedback in the following ways(s):
+We welcome your comments and customers who wish to provide feedback on the way the Kirkton Veterinary Clinic provides goods and services to people with disabilities can provide feedback in the following ways(s):

 In person, by telephone, by email.